 During my senior year of High School, I began an internship at Congresswoman Ileana Ros-Lehtinen’s office.
 At the completion of my internship, I was given the opportunity to become a staff member, and I worked for the Congresswoman for over 11 years.
 During this time, I was able to work with many Coral Gables residents on issues relating to the Federal government.
 My responsibilities included handling a wide range of issues including healthcare, education, and disaster relief efforts, as well as serving as her liaison to the State and local governments.

 I am presently the President of The American Strategies Group, a Public Relations and Marketing Firm in Coral Gables.
 I am married to my beautiful wife, Monica Segura, a University of Miami undergraduate and Law School graduate.
+We are the proud parents of Stephen.
 We are parishioners at the Church of the Little Flower.
-We are looking forward to a lifetime in the City Beautiful, and raising our family in Coral Gables.

 Belen Jesuit Preparatory School Alumni Association